Heads Up Play in Six Plus Games

 What you will get:

-BONUS: if you join now, you will get access to an exclusive Short Deck Poker Facebook group, where you can discuss strategy and get your questions answered by Kane Kalas himself.
-It is a very nice touch on top of all the content.
+- Access to an exclusive Short Deck Poker Facebook group, where you can discuss strategy and get your questions answered by Kane Kalas himself